 - Site restoration would be based on the Condition Report completed prior to occupancy of the sites.
 The Condition Report is to provide a visual assessment of the Construction Compound area highlighting any constructional and cosmetic fabric defects prior to the commencement of CPB construction works.
-Each report will provide a photographic record of the existing condition to be used for restoration purposes. - All site demobilisation and restoration works to be undertaken as per relevant EPRs.
+Each report will provide a photographic record of the existing condition to be used for restoration purposes. - Site restoration to also involve vegetation replacement as per EPR AR3. - All site demobilisation and restoration works to be undertaken as per relevant EPRs.
 These include: - CL1: In areas used for temporary construction works, contamination attributable to the project must be appropriately remediated in consultation with the relevant land manager.
 As part of the demobilisation and restoration process, relevant land owners will be consulted to ensure that the project restores the site to its former land use and removes all contamination that was attributable to the works. - LV2: Temporary and construction works must be located, designed and carried out in accordance with a Construction Compound Plan to be approved under the Incorporated Document and the Urban Design Strategy guidance on using design to help manage construction impacts.
 Areas disturbed by temporary and construction works must be reinstated with no objection from the relevant land manager, waterway manager and any relevant public asset owners.
-CPB will undertake all reasonable endeavors to reach a position of no-objection with the relevant stakeholders. - All materials used in the establishment of the compound will be removed when the works within the area are completed and the compound is no longer required. - Options to reuse recycle or dispose of used material will be considered during demobilisation of the compound. - It is likely that the site demobilisation for the Greenaway Street Construction Compound may include further works to prepare the area for the next stage of the project.
-If directed by NELP, CPB will undertake these works.
+CPB will undertake all reasonable endeavours to reach a position of no-objection with the relevant stakeholders. - All materials used in the establishment of the compound will be removed when the works within the area are completed and the compound is no longer required. - Options to reuse recycle or dispose of used material will be considered during demobilisation of the compound.